Fees & FAQ

 I may recommend that we increase or decrease the frequency of sessions to best meet your needs.

 And you will get to experience that from the very beginning.
-In your first session, I drop many of the traditional questions that therapists ask at first, because I believe you have ample time beyond the initial session to tell your stories and get into your history.
+In your first session, I drop many of the traditional assessment questions that therapists ask at first, because I believe you have ample time beyond the initial session to tell your stories and get into your history.
+I think of our first full meeting (75 minutes) as a trial therapy session.

 My goals in session one are to focus on the present & the future: